AntonioNoack/JVM2WASM/README.md

 It has a [garbage collector](src/jvm/GC.java), and [JavaScript bindings for OpenGL via OpenGL ES](src/jvm/LWJGLxOpenGL.java).
 The target JVM language is Java 8 (lambdas).

+This project now has a second target with [WASM2CPP](#WASM2Cpp): Native desktop, compiling the generated WASM into C++.

 The generated code relies heavily on switch-statements, because structural analysis is hard, and I haven't implemented "pattern-independent structuring" (a paper, that solves it) yet.
 This makes it much slower than native code (50x-100x in [SciMark2](https://math.nist.gov/scimark2/)).